Kaurin/kaurin.github.io/_posts/2024-05-10-virtualized-truenas-with-truechart-and-letsencrypt.markdown

 Now, because I'm fairly fresh to the ZFS game, I had no idea that ZFS is aware of the [host it is being mounted on][ZFS on Arch Wiki - Exporting a storage pool].

-What this meant was that when I was trying to do `zfs import`, I was getting [`pool may be in use from other system`][ZFS pool may be in use from another system].
+What this meant was that when I was trying to do `zpool import`, I was getting [`pool may be in use from other system`][ZFS pool may be in use from another system].

-Being careless I just read the error message and forced the import with `zfs import -f zroot`.
+Being careless I just read the error message and forced the import with `zpool import -f zroot`.

 I was able to get rid of the last remaining zvol with `zfs destroy zroot/truenas-data-3` and rebooted.